What is NebulaGraph¶

 A graph database, such as NebulaGraph, is a database that specializes in storing vast graph networks and retrieving information from them.
 It efficiently stores data as vertices (nodes) and edges (relationships) in labeled property graphs.
 Properties can be attached to both vertices and edges.
 Each vertex can have one or multiple tags (labels).

 Graph databases are well suited for storing most kinds of data models abstracted from reality.
 Things are connected in almost all fields in the world.
 Modeling systems like relational databases extract the relationships between entities and squeeze them into table columns alone, with their types and properties stored in other columns or even other tables.
-This makes data management time-consuming and cost-ineffective.
+This makes the data management time-consuming and cost-ineffective.

 NebulaGraph, as a typical native graph database, allows you to store the rich relationships as edges with edge types and properties directly attached to them.